States

 Object states

 Keep in mind that states are mutated by machine instance, defining them with object keyword (i.e. singleton) often makes your states live longer than machine.
 It is common use case when you have multiple similar machines that are using same singleton states sequentially.
-Library detects such cases automatically by default (see autoDestroyOnStatesReuse argument of CreationArguments structure) and cleans states allowing for future reuse.
+Library detects such cases automatically by default (see autoDestroyOnStatesReuse property of CreationArguments interface) and cleans states allowing for future reuse.
 You can disable automatic machine destruction on state reuse, and call StateMachine.destroy() manually if required, or just do not use object keyword for defining states.
 If you have your own DefaultState subclasses that are singletons and has data fields, use onCleanup() callback to clean your data before state reuse.

 Table of contents